 To edit an existing channel, click the channel you want to edit and amend the rules:

-Here, a rule has been added to state that traffic from the Fresh Egg Australian site (www.fresheggdigital.com.au) should not be included in referral traffic:
+Here, a rule has been added to state that traffic from an Australian site that should not be included in referral traffic:

 Drag and drop the rules for each channel into the order they should apply.
 Each session will only be put into one of the channel buckets.
 Rules are applied from top to bottom, so channels that are very specific should be applied higher up than those that are more generic.